-Congress of Caribbean Writers offer a grand prize coinciding with their conference, which, I believe is every other year, for a book published in the preceding year.
+Congress of Caribbean Writers offer a grand prize coinciding with their conference for a book published in the preceding year.
 The winner is “an author who clearly demonstrates an open Caribbeaness” and “a work in which differences are transcended and the logics, languages and imaginative worlds of a common Caribbean identity are explored.”
-Applications can be sent by the author and their publishers.
+Applications can be sent by authors and their publishers.

 Dayton Literary Peace Prize comes with a US$10,000 purse; the winning book should focus on a central message of peace, broadly defined as increasing understanding between and among people.

-Desi Writers Lounge – my fairytale that became my children’s picture book With Grace entered the public imagination via the Desi Writers Lounge short story contest.
-It was an honourable mention and after that caught the attention of a publisher.
-In case, you’re wondering if there’s ever any value in these things.
+Desi Writers Lounge – my fairytale that became my children’s picture book With Grace started out as a Desi Writers Lounge short story contest honourable mention.
+This distinction attracted publisher interest – in case, you’re wondering if there’s ever any value in these things.

 The International Dylan Thomas Prize – the world’s largest literary prize for young writers.
 More here.